davidbalbert/nofeed/README.md

 ##Todo

+- If anyone knows how to get the No Feed icon to show up properly in chrome://chrome/extensions, I'd really appreciate it.
-It would be nice if the extension never showed the News Feed rather than hiding it after it's been shown.
+- It would be nice if the extension never showed the News Feed rather than hiding it after it's been shown.

 ##License